nakulsoneji/jkl/README.md

 note: sudo is not needed if you are moving to .local/bin<br>
 <br>
 Mac:<br>
-I believe that something similar to the above can be done on Mac, but I do not have a Mac machine to test this<br>
+I believe that something similar to the above can be done on Mac, but I do not have a Mac machine to test this

 Windows:<br>
 Add it to whatever directory you please and add the exe to PATH
 4. run `jkl init` to generate the needed directories